 The return leg zig-zags North, South, North again, retreading a stretch near Advancetown (which I’m sure was a level on Advance Wars on GBA), cutting back South down the Beechmont valley, then finally North to Canungra and onwards back to Brisbane.
 I had planned on another food stop at the Outpost Cafe in Canungra, but unfortunately, it had shut early at 4:30 pm, so I’ll have to try their infamous pies another day.
 Nonetheless, the stretch from Advancetown to Canungra, along Beechmont Road is a lovely chilled out twisty rural road, that just flows perfectly through the forested hills (except for a section of bridge replacement work that left some gravelly sections of temporary road).
 The final leg back into Brisbane is a mundane slog up the M1 and M3, which I found heavily congested on a Friday evening.
 Thankfully filtering (lane splitting) is legal in Australia, however, I did find the M3 lanes quite narrow and many drivers less amenable to filtering bikers than in London.

 After a day in the saddle of the MT09, I was dead impressed, it really does live up to all the fuss.
 So much fun with all it’s torque on tap, yet an ease and joy to ride.
 The only real complaint I could pin to it, is the seat which is just not that comfortable for a long days riding.

 Enjoy these snaps from my MT09 motorcycle rental.
-The write up of my second day’s route will follow shortly.
+The write up of my second day’s route can be found here.